Joycejue/final-project/README.md

 get_movie_detail_data(movie_data): Scrap info from web pages; Separated into two parts, storing data into director related tables "Directors", "Actors" and actor related tables "Direct_movie", "Cast_in_movie".

 (2).
 Data processing:

 "process_data.py" works for data processing, interaction and presentation.

 Main functions are:

 interactive_prompt(): For interactive purpose; In this function, class and fuctions will be called depending on the user's  input.

-The required one class:
+* The required one class:

 class Director_movie(): This class takes results from other functions as input, and generates instances related to directors and movies.

 Many other functions are in the file, but not listed here.

 -----------------------------------------------------------------------------------------------------------------------
 4.Brief user guide

-You can enter "help" for all available commands and user guide.
+You can enter "help" as a command to see all available commands and user guide.

 Thanks! :)